Chapter 12: Train Troubles

 Bark grinned.
 “Alright!
 We made it!” he exclaimed, trudging up the aisle to the very back of the train where Biggs Jessie and Wedge were waiting.

-Jessie handed the bear a satchel, to which he secured tightly onto his back.
+Jessie handed the bear a satchel, which he secured tightly onto his back.
 “There are twelve potions, three ethers and three phoenix downs in there, along with some grenades and extra ammunition,” she called over the sirens.
 Her voice was almost mechanical and devoid of the usual charm she exuded.
 Cream also noted that the woman was avoiding both her eyes, as well as Tails’.
 “I’ll carry the rest of the supplies, as well as the bombs.
-We’ve got two and a half minutes to the checkpoint.
+We’re about two and a half minutes to the checkpoint.
 If you check the map, there should be a large duct that leads to the plate underside just in front of the sensor array.”
 She nodded to Wedge, who forced open the door leading out into the tunnel.

 “OK,” Bark replied stoically.
 He turned to the fox and rabbit behind him.
 “Alright you two, we’re jumping first,” he said to them.
 “Biggs and the others will follow after us.
 They’ll guide us to the reactor.
 Afterwards, they’ll rendezvous with us back at the hideout.”